 What is Google Play Protect?

-How To Check If Google Play Protect is enabled on Your Android Device?
+How to Check if Google Play Protect is enabled?

 Step 1.
 Go to Settings -> Google -> Security -> Google Play Protect